GalBenZvi/hw6_2021/README.md

 6. Asserting that pieces do not overlap on the board, or go out-of-bounds.
 7. Usage of objects (when needed), enumerations and other Pythonic advanced features where appropriate.

+I've uploaded a demonstration of how the game should look like (the UI part only, obviously).
+You can check it out over [here](./screencast_submarines.mp4).

 Good luck!